vsrinivas/fuchsia/docs/syscalls/channel_call.md

 When the outbound message is written, simultaneously an interest is registered for inbound messages of the matching txid.

-While *timeout* has not expired, if an inbound message arrives with a matching txid, instead of being added to the tail of the general inbound message queue, it is delivered directly to the thread waiting in **mx_channel_call**().
+While *deadline* has not passed, if an inbound message arrives with a matching txid, instead of being added to the tail of the general inbound message queue, it is delivered directly to the thread waiting in **mx_channel_call**().

-If such a reply arrives after *timeout* has expired, it will arrive in the general inbound message queue, cause **MX_CHANNEL_READABLE** to be signaled, etc.
+If such a reply arrives after *deadline* has passed, it will arrive in the general inbound message queue, cause **MX_CHANNEL_READABLE** to be signaled, etc.

 Inbound messages that are too large to fit in *rd_num_bytes* and *rd_num_handles*